PageModifiedOfficial/Check-My-Links/README.md

 ### Payback

-If you use this extension regularly, please contribute a few quid to it's development and upkeep.
+If you use this extension regularly, please contribute a few quid to its development and upkeep.

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](http://flattr.com/thing/474052/Check-My-Links)